Estebangmz666/StayHub/docs/Architecture Document/business-rules.markdown

 ### Metrics and Analysis
 - **RN-055**: Hosts can view basic metrics per accommodation: number of reservations and average rating.
 - **RN-056**: Metrics can be filtered by date range.
-- **RN-057**: If no metrics are available for an accommodation in the selected period, the system displays "No metrics available for this accommodation in the selected range."
+- **RN-057**: If no metrics are available for accommodation in the selected period, the system displays "No metrics available for this accommodation in the selected range."

 ### Communication
 - **RN-058**: Hosts can respond to guest comments.